liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 server requests are received that match URL patterns or match servlet names specified in your servlet filter mappings, your specified servlet filters are applied.
-Hook elements `servlet-filter` and `servlet-filter-mapping` have been added to `liferay-hook.xml` to give you the ability to configure your servlet filters.
+Hook elements `servlet-filter` and `servlet-filter-mapping` have been added to `liferay-hook.xml` so you can configure your servlet filters.
 For a working example, see the [sample-servlet-filter-hook](https://github.com/liferay/liferay-plugins/tree/master/hooks/sample-servlet-filter-hook) in the Plugin SDK.

 - **CMIS extension hook:** The Documents and Media Library now supports multiple CMIS repositories mounted for each Documents and Media Portlet.
-If a repository does not fully implement CMIS or has native features that you'd like to leverage, you can use a *CMIS extension hook* to apply your desired extension implementation.
+If a repository doesn't fully implement CMIS or has native features that you'd like to leverage, you can use a *CMIS extension hook* to apply your desired extension implementation.

 ## Conclusion